Frisbee sports: Freestyle play and competition

-Disc freestyle, also known as freestyle Frisbee in reference to the trademarked brand name, is a sport and performing art characterized by creative, acrobatic, and athletic maneuvers with a flying disc.
-Freestyle is performed individually or more commonly in groups, both competitively and recreationally.
-In the early 1970s before the invention of the "nail-delay", freestyle catching possibilities would depend on the throw you were given; it was always spontaneous and unpredictable.
+Disc freestyle, also known as freestyle Frisbee, is a sport and performing art characterized by creative, acrobatic, and athletic maneuvers with a flying disc.
+Freestyle can be performed either individually or, more commonly, in groups.
+It is done for both competitive and recreational purposes.
+In the early 1970s, before the invention of the "nail-delay", freestyle catching possibilities would depend on the throw you were given; it was always spontaneous and unpredictable.
 Play with this type of freestyle was performed with two players standing 30-40 yards apart.
-The throws were fast and varied, and the catches were right off the throw, except for the occasional kick or slap-up and rarely a pause between the catch and the throw back.
-At advanced levels, the throws and catches would become a flow that was created once you mastered the basics.
-It was fast and fluid and visibly would resemble martial arts and dance.
+The throws were fast and varied, and the catches were right off the throw, except for the occasional kick or slap-up, and rarely a pause between the catch and the return throw.
+At advanced levels, the throws and catches would become a flow that is created once you master the basics.
+It was fast and fluid, and would visibly resemble martial arts and dance.
 Most competitive freestyle today centers around the nail-delay with many players using what are called delay-aids (plastic nails and silicone sprays).

-Many players of other disc sports will often use a throw and catch (no plastic nails or sprays) version of freestyle, to warm up for their disc games.
+Many players of other disc sports will often use a throw-and-catch (no plastic nails or sprays) version of freestyle to warm up for their disc games.
 Ultimate disc players often use freestyle to improve their throwing and catching skills as well as a good way to add focus and flexibility to their game.

-Freestyle competition is an event where teams of two or three players perform a routine which consists of a series of creative throwing and catching techniques set to music.
-The routine is judged on the basis of difficulty, execution and presentation.
+Freestyle competition is an event where teams of two or three players perform a routine that consists of a series of creative throwing and catching techniques set to music.
+The routine is judged based on difficulty, execution, and presentation.
 The team with the best total score is declared the winner.

 In 1974, Ken Westerfield and Jim Kenner (founder and CEO of Discraft), introduced and won the first flying disc freestyle competition at the 3rd annual Canadian Open Frisbee Championships, Toronto, Ontario, Canada and the Vancouver Open Frisbee Championships.
 These were the first Frisbee freestyle competitions.

-A year later the American Flying Disc Open (AFDO) Rochester, New York, the Octad in New Brunswick, New Jersey and the 1975 World Frisbee Championships, held at the Rose Bowl in Pasadena, California, adopted Westerfield and Kenners freestyle competition format as one of their events.
-Today this same freestyle event is now accepted as one of the premier events in Flying disc tournaments worldwide.
+A year later the American Flying Disc Open (AFDO) in Rochester, New York, the Octad in New Brunswick, New Jersey, and the 1975 World Frisbee Championships held at the Rose Bowl in Pasadena, California, adopted Westerfield and Kenners freestyle competition format as one of their events.
+Today, this same freestyle event is one of the popular events in Flying disc tournaments worldwide.

-The Freestyle Players Association was formed to oversee the competitive aspects of freestyle frisbee, and to help new players learn how to freestyle.
+The Freestyle Players Association was formed to oversee the competitive aspects of freestyle frisbee and to help new players learn how to freestyle.